Automotive Use Cases

 The connected vehicle solves this by allowing vehicle manufacturers to collect key driver performance indicators such as time travelling, distance travelled, speed, braking patterns, etc., often in real-time, which can then be monetized to insurance companies to inform insurance policy pricing.

-Processing customer data via the Trūata Anonymization Platform means that all consumer driving behaviour can be captured, anonymized, analysed and modelled to inform on optimal insurance pricing and policy design without the need for explicit consent.
+Processing customer data via the Trūata Anonymization Platform means that all consumer driving behaviour can be captured, anonymized, analysed and modelled to inform on optimal insurance pricing and policy design.

 Follow the links below to learn more about the use cases for the Trūata Anonymization Solution.